Skip to navigation Skip to content

 If a debt is expected but is not created within the AR screen, a manual debt shell may need to be created.

-Is the assessment result, including any calculated debt correct?
+Is the assessment result, including any arrears or calculated debt, correct?

 Coding foreign periodic compensation + Read more ...

-Components of foreign payments may not be compensation and must be coded elsewhere, for example:
+Components of foreign payments may not be compensation and must be keyed elsewhere, for example:

-• on the Foreign Income/Asset Details (FID) screen, enter family allowance components of Italian INAIL payments as Type 'OIN'
+• on the Foreign Income/Asset Details (FID) screen, key family allowance components of Italian INAIL payments as Type 'OIN'

 • see Foreign income and assets